jlevy44/ArcticAI/README.md

 A web application demonstrating 3D specimen grossing recommendations, histological examination, and mapping of histological results back to the surgical site for select cases can be accessed at the following URL: https://arcticai.demo.levylab.host.dartmouth.edu/.

+## Additional information

+We are still updating tutorials for running 3D gross tissue recommendations and mapping the tumor back to the surgical site (for now, see the web application).
+We will also soon provide tutorials on the nuclei and follicle detection workflows.

 Patent pending, original submission from 2020: https://patentimages.storage.googleapis.com/45/11/5a/717cb5cc2eb269/US20220375604A1.pdf

 Thank you for using ArcticAI! 💻🔬🧬